tytysam/100-days-of-code/README.md

 **Today's Progress**:
 <br />

-XXXX

-Today's morning read included learning about CI/CD via Github Actions, discovering some advanced Git commands, and brushing up on my TypeScript knowledge.
+Happy Snowpocalypse Saturday!

-Then, I spent part of the afternoon building a simple language toggle in order to get some practice with the following topics:
+I spent my morning building a simple language toggle in order to get some practice with the following topics:

 - The Context System
 - Getting Data Out of Context